Zen to Go Logo

 97%

 This is not just a wellness metric; it’s an indicator of productive potential.
-Less stress is associated with decreased absenteeism and lowered staff turnover, two of the largest hidden costs for any company.
+Less stress is associated with reduced absenteeism and lower turnover rates, two of the biggest hidden costs for any company.

-So, how can you begin to measure this impact in your own organization?
-You don’t need complex systems.
+So how can you start measuring this impact in your own organization?
+You do not need complex systems.
 You probably already have the tools:

-• Work climate surveys: Before starting, measure stress levels.
+• Work climate surveys: Before starting, measure the levels of stress.
 After implementing wellness breaks, measure again.
-Include specific questions about the perception of support from the company.
+Include specific questions about perceptions of support from the company.

 • One-on-one feedback sessions: Create a safe space in your meetings to ask directly: how do you feel?
 Are these tools helping you?
 Qualitative feedback is gold.